kimjune01/kimjune01.github.io/_posts/2023/2023-05-16-why-work-together.md

 ### It's not that simple

 If it was that easy, we'd already be doing it.
 If you're in a culture where working alone is the norm, then there will be several roadblocks to collaboration.
-Your project manager's reputation and value is at stake if this works well.
+Your project manager's reputation and promotion opportunity is at stake if this works well.
 Politics will be involved, and you may be reprimanded.
-It may even mean that you have to go into an office and meet people in flesh.
-It may be that your place is elsewhere.
+It may even mean that you have to quit your job and join a company that works at an office and meet people in flesh.

 If work is important to you, if what you do for half the time you're awake is an essential part of who you are, then I hope what you read today will have been a glimpse into what is possible.
 I personally experienced working together, shoulder-to-shoulder early in my career.
 It was my first paid gig as a programmer.
 I've been chasing that high ever since.